fbossu/beam_test_2023/banco/README.md

 At least, it needs the four ladder decoded root files.

 If the geometry files are not in the local directory, then you can specify the directory with the option `-d [path]`.
 For 2025, the geometry is stored in this repository under `geometrySPS2025`

+## Plotting

+To show some of the histograms that are created during the reconstruction, such as occupancies and residuals, you can use the `plot.C` macro in this folder.